mag1yar/zustand-context/docs/docs/motivation.md

 ### 2. 🔗 Access to Specific Instances

-The `from()` method provides a clean way to access specific store instances:
+The `from` option provides a clean way to access specific store instances:

 - Reference any named instance in the provider hierarchy
 - Create relationships between different context instances